 Accessing Cross-Device report for Google Signals

 The Cross-Device is a new addition along with Google Signals that give an idea about how the users are behaving across devices.
 It basically uses the Google Account credentials to map the users cross-device.

 Users also need to enable the Ads Personalization option to have this feature and receive enough data to report.

-Cross Device report is available in Google Analytics> Audiences report > Cross Device tab.
-There are 4 different reports under Cross Device tab:
+The cross-device report is available in Google Analytics> Audiences report > Cross Device tab.
+There are 4 different reports under Cross-Device tab:

 - Device Overlaps

 You can learn about these individual cross-device reports in the support center.

 I think it’s a wonderful addition to the Google Analytics reporting capability.
 We can now access and understand how a user is behaving on mobile, tablet and desktop differently.
 I also feel this is just the beginning of cross-device analytics, there are more to come in the future.